 12. Find other brands in your niche

 Social media is a great opportunity to discover other brands in your niche and network.
-Connect with other like-minded individuals who are in the same industry so you can stay on top of trends and what’s happening in the market.
+Connect with like-minded individuals in the same industry so you can stay on top of trends and what’s happening in the market.

 13. Cross-promote social channels

 At this point, every social media network is prioritizing video, which can help you get a boost in visibility.
-Who knows, maybe you’ll even end up on the For You page!
+Maybe you’ll even end up on the For You page!

 14. Engage with your followers